 US growth of Islam creates need for religious scholars

-The seminary instructor challenges his students: "Brothers and sisters" don't believe in God because your "parents believe in God," but because "you know why God exists."
+"Brothers and sisters," the seminary instructor tells his class, don't believe in God because of your parents' beliefs but because "you know why God exists."

-The students are engaged, deeply engrossed in a discussion about faith with their teacher and one another.
+The challenge spurs a discussion about beliefs.
 But more than Imam Mohammad Qazwini's interesting delivery, deep understanding of Islam and his formal training at a seminary in the holy city of Qom, Iran, have drawn them to this suburban Detroit classroom just off the large prayer room of a mosque.

 He speaks their language — literally.

-"In many other states there are mosques with no ... functional imam, who can assume the responsibilities of the religious leader or even speak," the elder Qazwini said.
+"In many other states there are mosques with no ... functional imam, who can assume the responsibilities of the religious leader or even speak," said Islamic Institute of America leader Imam Hassan Qazwini, who started the seminary with his son.
 "I thought maybe a long-term solution for facing this shortage is to have our own Shiite Islamic seminary in the U.S., instead of waiting for imams to come."

+Al-Hujjah is the newest of several seminaries focused on the Shiite branch of Islam in the United States and Canada working to address a shortage of leaders.

-The father and son started the seminary in fall 2017 with about 35 registered students.
+The seminary started in fall 2017 with about 35 registered students.
 Now it has nearly 400, with some attending in-person, others watching live and still more watching recorded videos online.
 In addition to the Qazwinis, there are four other instructors.

-The seminary has students in 25 countries, but the emphasis is on North America, according to the elder Qazwini, a native of Iraq.
-He said the desire to deepen the bench of U.S.-trained imams, scholars and speakers is also driven by the political reality of the travel ban.
+Although there are students in 25 countries the emphasis is on North America because of the desire to deepen the bench of U.S.-trained imams, scholars and speakers, according to the elder Qazwini, a native of Iraq.

 "I need to make sure he speaks the language, he's knowledgeable, he's respectful, he's truly caring and he's trying to adapt to the country we live in," said Alia Bazzi, 32, a graphic designer and seminary student.
 "Why would my imam speak Arabic if we live in America and the main language we speak is English? ...
 I want to know he's up to date, he knows what's going on."